 This toothbrush will be great at removing tough stains due to its Moso bamboo strands which is heat-treated to prolong its life.

 After the joint is properly brushed, focus on using the scouring sponge to remove all dirt on the actual tap.
 Also, focus on the knob on the tap and ensure you give it an all-rounded scrub.
 You will notice (just like in the picture below) that stubborn limescale stains can remain after this stage, this is when you would need to use a limescale remover.

 After applying the limescale remover you will need to leave it for some time (depending on the instruction written by the manufacturer).
 Ones this stage is complete, give the taps a thorough wash down and use a clean microfiber cloth to give the shiny surface a well-deserved polish.

 There are many benefits to regularly cleaning your taps.
 Any tap that has been cleaned properly will be:

 - Hygienically cleaned from top to bottom.

-- Shiny – not only is it eye catching and gives a good impression, it is then obvious the tap and surrounding areas was properly cleaned.
+- Shiny – not only is it eye-catching and gives a good impression, but it is also then obvious the tap and surrounding areas were properly cleaned.

 If you liked this Blog and found it helpful, please follow us on social media and leave a comment.
 If you need any further information about Green Heart Clean please look check out our other blogs and services.

-For an enquiries on services provided, don’t hesitate to contact us on social media, or call us on 01509 767560.
+For any enquiries on services provided, don’t hesitate to contact us on social media, or call us on 01509 767560.